About Marcille Wallis

 Marcille's musical interests have taken her from the grand opera houses of Europe, to one-room cabins in remote coves of North Carolina, to the Wonderful World of Disney!

 Native Floridian Marcille Wallis is a classically trained pianist who began her musical studies at age six.
 Using her polished skills and talent she added the guitar and eventually the hammer dulcimer as well as other folk instruments to her repertoire.
-As a full time professional hammer dulcimer player, Marcille now tours the country entertaining at fairs, festivals, churches, concerts, pubs, bookstores, workshops and private functions.
+As a full time professional hammer dulcimer player, Marcille has toured the country entertaining at fairs, festivals, churches, concerts, pubs, bookstores, workshops and private functions.
 Drawing on her 23 years in the classroom as a Mathematics teacher, Marcille's shows are both entertaining as well as educational as she takes audiences on a "tour" of the Celtic lands and their history.

 Marcille's Own Words: